mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * Hardware cloning attacks - Ability to protect against attacks that could result in a duplicate with keys.
 * Hardware Tamper attacks
     * Physical tamper - No way to physically tamper and obtain it secrets.
-    * Voltage & frequency related attacks - Should shield against voltage leaks and should prevent against low voltage.
+    * Voltage & frequency related attacks - Should shield against voltage leaks and should prevent low voltage.
 The FTM should always be in either of the state operational normally or inoperable.
 The FTM should never be operable when its input voltages are not met.
-    * Temperature attacks on crypto block - Low or High the FTM is expected to operate or reach inoperable state.
+    * Temperature attacks on the crypto block - Low or High the FTM is expected to operate or reach an inoperable state.
 No state in between.
 * Differential Power Analysis attack.
 * Probing attacks - FTM should protect its surface area against any probe related attacks.
 * Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks).